Controlling the false discovery rate via knockoffs: Knockoffs and FDR control

 \subsection{Proof sketch for main results}

-With the exchangeability property of the $W_j$'s in place, we now turn to the proof of our main results, \thmsref{knockoff} and \thmssref{knockoffplus}, which establish FDR control for the knockoff filter (specifically, approximate FDR control for the knockoff method, and exact FDR control for knockoff+).
-In this section, we sketch the main ideas behind the proof, restricting our attention to the knockoff+ method for simplicity.
-The full details will be presented later, in \secsref{sequential} and \secssref{proofs}, where we will see that our methods can be framed as special cases of a sequential hypothesis testing procedure.
+With the exchangeability property of the $W_j$'s in place, we sketch the main ideas behind the proof of our main results, Theorems \ref{thm:knockoff} and \ref{thm:knockoffplus}.
+The full details will be presented later, in Sections \ref {sec:sequential} and in the supplementary materials \cite{knockoffsupplement}, where we will see that our methods can be framed as special cases of a sequential hypothesis testing procedure.
 Such sequential procedures are not specifically about the regression problem we consider here, and this is the reason why we prefer postponing their description as not to distract from the problem at hand.